 The CIO Team

-Evelyn Rose has been the Executive Director of the CIO since 2016.
+Evelyn Moss has been the Executive Director of the CIO since 2016.
 Her responsibilities include correspondence and maintaining relationships between treatment clinics and the organization.

-She also represents our non-profit organization at Oncological and Naturopathic conferences as well as traveling abroad to record progress and new techniques being used by physicians in order to keep our connected service, Moss Reports, accurate and up to date.
+She also represents our non-profit organization at Oncological and Naturopathic conferences as well as traveling abroad to record progress and new techniques being used by physicians in order to keep our connected service, The Moss Report, accurate and up to date.

 Ferre Akbarpour, MD